orion-ejp/orion-ejp.github.io/pages/Terms.md

 We are also not responsible for any external contents to which we make reference.

 ## Content
-The content of the ORION Knowledge-Hub represents the views of the Authors of the ORION Knowledge Hub only and is in their sole responsibility; it cannot be considered to reflect the views of the European Commission and/or any other body of the European Union.
+The content of the ORION Knowledge Hub represents the views of the Authors of the ORION Knowledge Hub only and is in their sole responsibility; it cannot be considered to reflect the views of the European Commission and/or any other body of the European Union.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains

 ## Funding